 Barcelona is a city of fun, football, art and especially Catalan pride.
-Stopping at Barcelona (Barcelona Airport has a great low budget connection with the rest of Europe) for whatever reason - business or leisure will pay off in all possible ways.
-Regardless if you visit this city of 1.6 million people because of its famous sites and architectural masterpieces, Catalan cuisine and vegan fast food popularity, the vibrancy of city centre or endless business opportunities, Barcelona will never disappoint you and a car hire in Barcelona is, without a trace of doubt, the right thing to do.
+Stopping at Barcelona (Barcelona el prat Airport has a great low budget connection with the rest of Europe) for whatever reason - business or leisure will pay off in all possible ways.
+Regardless if you visit this city of 1.6 million people because of its famous sites and architectural masterpieccaes, Catalan cuisine and vegan fast food popularity, the vibrancy of city centre or endless business opportunities, Barcelona will never disappoint you and a car hire in Barcelona is, without a trace of doubt, the right thing to do.

 Barcelona is not only a popular tourist destination but also a perfect starting point of your road trip.
 Luckily, at Barcelona Airport, you can find several best-rated car hire companies from which you can choose.
 Alamo, OK Rent a Car, Europcar, Sixt, Keddy, Autoclick and others have their fleets available—at both Terminals of the airport or nearby—accessible by shuttle bus.
 Many of our customer opt in for a car rental in Barcelona at least for a few days—to explore the nearby cities.

 Having a car will enable you to explore Barcelona from one end to another.
 Yes, using the public transportation in the city centre is the smartest choice—from Taxy (Easytaxi or Hailo have similar concepts) to rent-a-bike, but you won't be able to see everything like that.
 No matter how low-cost Uber is, this can’t beat the Spanish car hire prices.
 From La Sagrada Familia (famous basilica, designed by Antoni Gaudi) to Barceloneta beach is a 20-minute drive, using public transport will take you 40.
-Car hire in Barcelona is a smart idea to say the least.
+Rent a car in Barcelona is a smart idea to say the least.

 But first, let's focus on Barcelona as a whole—a city in which Alice in Wonderland would gladly take Mad Hatter for a cup of tea and discuss all the wonder this place has to offer.
 It is an enchanting and romantic city.
 Both proud and humble.
 Contemporary but deeply tied to its centuries of history.
 Dazzling modern, but still classical.
 Designed by Ildefons Cerdà i Sunyer and jazzed up by the eccentric architect Antoni Gaudi this Spain's second city has many faces and every single one will leave you intrigued and longing for more.
 If you're considering to hire a car in Barcelona and exploring the nearby cities, you won't have any problems.

-This utopian landscape mesmerised artists such as Dalí, Miró, Picasso who immortalised it in their artwork.
+This utopian landscape mesmerized artists such as Dalí, Miró, Picasso who immortalized it in their artwork.
 Catalonia is also famous for its wine and cava, commonly known as sparkling wine, production.
 In fact, more than 90% of cava is made in the region between Barcelona and Tarragona.
 If you’d like to know more, head on a wine-tasting – after all – with a car hire in Barcelona, your hands are not tied to the city limits.

 There has been great debate over the founding of Barcelona.
 There are two legends regarding its founding; one says that it was founded by Hamilcar Barca, the father of Hannibal, the great Carthaginian general, and the other claims Hercules, the Roman name for the Greek hero was the founder.
 Since the origins will forever remain in shadow, the city has a touch of mystery, making it even more alluring.